 Following is a very simple example of the effect of Use Availability for Skill Assignments.
 The image below shows the full set of assignments without the button selected (this is the state of allocation):

 George Smith and Cheng Wu are the only two resources in Group 2, they both have the Architect_SW skill, they both have 1.0 FTE capacity from 2/1/2020 onward, and they both have been allocated varying levels of work for Project 5 MO for some intervals, but have some remaining capacity.
 In addition to those resource assignments, there are two skill assignments, one for Project 5 MO with a priority of 100, and the other for Project 6 MO with a priority 200 (a lower priority).
-With the Use Availability for Skill Assignments button not yet pushed, both skill needs show up entirely as red…the needs won’t get done if resource managers don’t fill the needs by allocating resources in a timely fashion.
+With the Use Availability for Skill Assignments button not yet pushed, both skill needs show up entirely as red; the assignment won’t get done if resource managers don’t fill the needs by allocating resources in a timely fashion.

 If you look at Projects->Demand, the state of allocation is shown for each project in the portfolio:

-Now back to the detailed Assignments page…doing the math…you can see that the highest priority skill need (Project 5 MO) could be filled fully with available resources in the right organization with the right skill for the February, March, April and June intervals, but not the May interval.
+Now back to the detailed Assignments page: Doing the math, you can see that the highest priority skill need (Project 5 MO) could be filled fully with available resources in the right organization with the right skill for the February, March, April and June intervals, but not the May interval.
 After that allocation (by resource manager or system), the lower priority skill need (Project 6 MO) could be filled fully for February and June, but only partially or not at all for March, April and May.
-(Thankfully you don’t need to do the math!)
+(Thankfully, you don’t need to do the math!)

 The user now selects the Options->Optimization->Use Availability for Skills Assignments button: